Sourdough croutons

 Instructions

-1. Tear sourdough bread into irregular, but uniform, pieces as large as you like, and place them into a mixing bowl.
+1. Tear sourdough bread into irregular but uniform pieces as large as you like and place them in a mixing bowl.

-3. Heat a dry skillet over medium-high until quite hot and add enough of the torn bread mixture to make a single layer in the pan, working in several batches if necessary to avoid crowding.
-Let the bread pieces sit for a few minutes until they start to sear then stir occasionally.
-Watch them in the pan as they can quickly burn.
+3. Heat a dry skillet over medium-high until quite hot.
+Add enough of the torn bread mixture to make a single layer in the pan, working in several batches if necessary to avoid crowding.
+Let the bread pieces sit for a few minutes until they start to sear, then stir occasionally.
+Watch them in the pan, as they can quickly burn.

 4. Once all pieces are well-cooked transfer to a bowl lined with paper towels to cool.